 The bill stalled but was reintroduced in the next Congress where it died.
 That was until a new piece of legislation called “The McCain Bill.”
 This measure turned “The Truth Bill ” on its head.
 It created a bureaucratic maze from which only a fraction of the available documents could emerge.
 This one of course went through.

 The law stated that the Defense Department is not obligated to tell the public about prisoners believed alive in captivity and what efforts are being made to rescue them.
 It only has to notify the White House and the intelligence committees in the Senate and House.
 The committees are forbidden under law from releasing such information.

 You see why a lot of veterans are angry at McCain?
 You see why this Maverick is little more than a blustering charlatan?
 In my eye McCain is even worse than the Clintons.
-Hillary may be viscous but McCain is a coward.
+Hillary may be vicious but McCain is a coward.

 P.S.
-Diary entry curtesy of Cynthia Assam.
+Diary entry courtesy of Cynthia Assam.